deepkit-rest/rest/src/rest/README.md

 ## Keeping DRY via Inheritance

-As the application grows, you'll find there are a lot of repeated declarations like the paginator to use, and methods like `getDatabase()` might be completely the same.
-To keep DRY, you can create an abstract `AppResource` as the base Resource to declare common declarations:
+As the application grows, you'll find that there are a lot of repeated patterns like the paginator declaration and completely same `getDatabase()` code.
+To keep DRY, you can create an abstract `AppResource` as the base Resource:

 ```ts
 export abstract class AppResource<Entity>